 In every case, employees and managers were never officially required to work these long hours for weeks — sometimes even months — on end.
 But many of us were there anyway, because we cared about the product, we preferred to be there when we were needed (rather than getting a call and having to come all the way back to work to fix something), we cared deeply about the company, and we cared about the time deadlines and quality metrics we had committed to.
 A few people opted to go home at night and be on call if needed.
 We made individual choices about whether we would stay, or go home and be on call.
 I recall one colleague jokingly saying to me, “You have two choices: you can come in early and stay late, or you can stay late and come in early.”

 Sure, some people complain, and it can take a toll on personal lives, marriages, and health.
 Sometimes poor project planning, the departure of a key person, or even a thoughtless check-in by one developer can make crunch times longer or more intense and unpleasant.
-But often they are driven by external forces – ensuring we meet published release dates, ensuring our product has the right set of features to be competitive, ensuring that we beat the competition to market, ensuring that customers whose businesses depend on our release date have what they need on time, ensuring that we meet or exceed the quality metrics we committed to, etc.
+But often they are driven by external forces – ensuring we meet published release dates, ensuring our product has the right set of features to be competitive, ensuring that we beat the competition to market, ensuring that customers whose businesses depend on our release date have what they need on time, ensuring that we meet or exceed the quality metrics we committed to, and so on.

 Even though these experiences could be grueling, challenging, and draining, I would experience them all over again.
 If you don’t think periodic crunch times are something you can deal with, you may want to consider another line of work.
 I never considered crunch times as abusive.
 I felt it was part of my professional responsibility, both as an individual contributor and as a manager.

-Comp time off, bonuses, stock options, and other perks (free food, at the very least), help during and after the crunch time is over.
+Comp time off, bonuses, stock options, and other perks (free food, at the very least), do help during crunch time and after the crunch time is over.
 Organizations that don’t offer any sort of compensation for crunch time work should do so, or they risk losing good people.
 It’s not buying loyalty…it’s just the right thing to do for people.
 After all, individuals are making a choice to be there.